 My work utilizes traditional metalsmithing techniques and a wide verity of non-traditional materials to produce jewelry which both questions and comments on notions of romanticism, value, fakery, and the hierarchy of materials present within modern day consumer culture.
 I intend to push for a broader system of value through my work, one which has been formulated though experience, consideration, and critical thinking.

-My resume and/or CV can be made available upon request.
+My resume and CV are available upon request.